Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Introduction

 This paper is organized as follows.
-In Section \ref{s22}, we prepare quantum versions of information quantities.
-In Section \ref{s4-2}, we prepare several fundamental inequalities for latter discussion.
+In Section \ref{s22}, we prepare quantum versions of information quantities and several fundamental inequalities for latter discussion.
 In Section \ref{sV}, we treat a non-uniform extension of quantum channel resolvability, which is a strong tool for quantum wiretap channel with an auxiliary non-uniform random number.
-In Section \ref{s2}, we proceed to the quantum wiretap channel model and derive an exponent for leaked information, whose commutative version coincides with that by the previous paper \cite{H-leaked}.
+In Section \ref{s2}, we proceed to the quantum wiretap channel model and derive a lower bound of the exponent of leaked information, whose commutative version coincides with that by the previous paper \cite{H-leaked}.
 In Section \ref{s2-1}, we treat the case when the sacrifice information rate is less than Eve's mutual information.
 Then, we derive the equivocation rate.
 In Section \ref{s3}, we treat the case when only liner codes are available.
-Finally, in Section \ref{s10}, we discuss the case of depolarizing channels.
+Finally, in Section \ref{s10}, we discuss the case of Pauli channels.
 In Appendix \ref{s4-1}, we review a result concerning privacy amplification by universal$_2$ hash functions, which is shown in \cite{H-cq}.